MaxHass12/Head_First_C/Chapter_3/NOTES.md

 # 9. By default, the Standard Error is sent to the display

+- The `printf()` function sends data to the Standard Output.

 - By default, the Standard Output goes to the display.

+- We can redirect Standard Output to a file by using `>` on command line.

+- `scanf()` reads data from the Standard Input

+- Standard Input reads data from the keyboard by default.

+- You can refirect the Standard Input to read from a file by using `<` on the command line.

+- The Standard Error is reserved for outputting error messages.
+You can redirect Standard Error using `2>`.
+By default, it prints to the screen.

 - If we redirect the Standard Output then the Standard Output will continue to send data to display.